davidbolin/ngme/README.md

 - warning nu = 100 atm, not for 99.99
 - get rid of the for loop at the end of predict.ngme
 - ylabs in plot.ngme
+- add forecasting and prediction  by fine interval by locs.pred